 El Saltillo and the new suspension bridge

-It has existed for many years and although it has never had the reputation of the Caminito del Rey (perhaps because there are not so many climbers who have killed themselves…), they share a certain similarity because of the spectacular views and a certain vertiginousness in their route.
+It has existed for many years.
+And although it has never had the reputation of the Caminito del Rey (perhaps because there are not so many climbers who have killed themselves…), they share a certain similarity because of the spectacular views and a certain vertiginousness in their route.

 Metal walkways over 100 metres high built on rocky overhangs and ancient masonry walls have also been arranged for safe passage.

-As an interesting fact, its construction, being such a steep terrain, has required sometimes the use of mules to transport materials, as well as an ATV on the wider paths.
+As an interesting fact: Its construction, being such a steep terrain, has required sometimes the use of mules to transport materials, as well as an ATV on the wider paths.
 And for the construction of the bridge, a helicopter and a zip line have been used to move the materials from one side of the gorge to the other.

 How is the route of El Saltillo